TheButlah/Huggable/README.md

-# Huggable
+# Huggable.us
-Code for the Huggable web app
+Code for the Huggable.us web app